directus/directus/docs/guides/sdk/authentication.md

 ## Cross-Domain Cookies

 A common situation is for the Directus backend and frontend to be hosted on different domains, requiring extra configuration to make sure cookies are passed correctly.
-This can be set globally for each composable.
+Usually this is only required for authentication with cookies but this can be set globally for each composable that does requests.
 This will then apply to all requests made using that composable:

 ```js
 const client = createDirectus('http://directus.example.com')